Project-B6/EEG-Guided_Swarm_Robotics/Model 1/Report.md

    ```

 ## 3. **Optimization Mathematics**

+Optimization is how the model learns over time.
+The Adam optimizer is a smart way to adjust the model’s parameters (like the weights of the filters) so it performs better.

+Here’s how it works:

+Gradient: The optimizer finds how much each parameter (weight) should change by calculating the gradient (slope) of the error (how wrong the model is).

+Bias Correction: The optimizer has built-in corrections to handle the initial stages of training (when the model starts with random weights).

+Update: After calculating how much the weights need to change, the optimizer updates the weights, trying to make the model more accurate.

+This process repeats many times, improving the model’s ability to predict emotions from EEG.

 **Adam Optimizer** with learning rate $\eta=0.001$:
 1. Compute gradients:
    $$ g_t = \nabla_\theta \mathcal{L}(\theta) $$